Choosing the Right Song For Your Voice

 You've tried everything to make your singing sound better.
-You use good vocal technique, do daily warm-ups and practice faithfully.
+You use proper vocal technique, do daily warm-ups and practice faithfully.
 Still, most of the songs you sing just don't sound good enough.
 Your tone is fine and you sing on key.
 So, what's going on with your voice?

 It's time to take a hard look at the songs you choose to sing.
 Just because Mariah Carey sounds awesome or Josh Groban is unbelievable when he sings doesn't mean the same song will suit you too - no matter how much you love it.

-Tips For Choosing The Right Song To Sing
+Six Important Tips For Choosing The Right Song To Sing

 One big mistake most singers have in common is choosing the wrong song to sing.
 Let's get one thing clear - even if you have a magnificent voice you can't sing any song you want.
 In fact, your favorite recording artist may spend months sifting through material until he finds just the right song.
-Song writers study many factors about the singer and his voice when composing a song for a particular artist.

 What is the singer's range?